Passionate about fitness and weight-lifting, and sharing what I know.

 The best part about Body for Life I think is that anyone can accept Bill Phillips' challenge.
 The exercise routines laid out in the book are customizable to your unique level of strength and conditioning.

 This doesn't have to be done by would be bodybuilders and you don't need to try to look like or behave like "The Situation" to succeed.

 Success with Body for Life is measured by a few simple accomplishments.
 Did you finish the 12 weeks?
 Are you better off for it?
 What kind of person are you now?

 As far as the nitty-gritty of the book, as I said, this is customizable to your unique fitness level.
 The exercise protocols will focus on weight training and cardio.
 Both routines are centered on your level of perceived exertion.
 On a scale of 1-10, ten being maximum effort and one being the couch, you'll start your workouts in the three to five range and start building towards a nine or ten.
-Assuming you're eating and sleeping right, you should be able to make minor improvements each workout.
+Assuming you're eating and sleeping right, you should be able to make minor improvements with each workout.
 This gives you the ability to judge your workouts and adjust.
 It also allows you to track progress and observe how well your body can change.
-By the end of the 12 weeks you'll be amazed at what has happened to you.
+By the end of the 12 weeks, you'll be amazed at what has happened to you.

 2. The 4-Hour Body

 Self-proclaimed guinea pig and life hacker Tim Ferriss delves into the depths of rapid fat-loss, incredible sex and becoming superhuman . . . all in one book!
 Normally these topics each get their own book but Tim has plugged it all into one valuable slab of data.
 Once you open this book you'll soon find it laden with page folds, pencil marks, highlights, bookmarks and the likes of that because if you've never experienced true information overload then you need to read this book and start sifting through it.

 Some of the main topics in The 4-Hour Body include but are not limited to the following: